syncfusion/blazor-docs/src/grid/datagrid/editing.md

 ### Batch

 In batch edit mode, when you double-click on the datagrid cell, then the target cell changed to edit state.
-You can bulk save (added, changed and deleted data in the single request) to data source by click on the toolbar's **Update** button or by externally calling the **BatchSave** method.
+You can bulk save (added, changed, and deleted data in the single request) to the data source by click on the toolbar's **Update** button or by externally calling the **BatchSave** method.
 To enable Batch edit, set the [`EditSettings.Mode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Mode) as **Batch**.

 ```csharp